 The guidelines should give judges, practitioners, defendants, crime victims, and the community at large a better understanding of the likely consequences of criminal behavior and greater confidence that sentences will be predictable and consistent.
-Although the guidelines are voluntary, the Commission expects a high degree of compliance.
+Although the guidelines are voluntary, there has been a high degree of compliance since the guidelines were implemented in June 2004.
 Nevertheless, judges are free to impose any lawful sentence they choose.
 Sentences under the guidelines, just like sentences before the guidelines, are not appealable except when they are unlawful.
-In order to assist the Commission in evaluating the guidelines, judges will be required to acknowledge that they have followed the guidelines, to provide the departure principle(s) upon which they relied to sentence "outside the box," or to state why they did not use the guidelines.2
+In order to assist the Commission in evaluating the guidelines, judges will be required to acknowledge that they have followed the guidelines, to provide the departure principle(s) upon which they relied to sentence "outside the box," or to state why they did not use the guidelines.